awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deployments.md

 ## Application software installation<a name="launch-wizard-sap-features-software-install"></a>

 Launch Wizard can install SAP application software that you have made available on Amazon S3, including SAP NetWeaver on HANA, SAP S/4HANA, and SAP BW/4HANA\.
-For more details about which operating systems and database versions are supported for each deployment pattern, see [Supported application software installation versions and deployment patterns](launch-wizard-sap-versions.md#launch-wizard-sap-versions-application-install)\.
+For more details about which operating systems and database versions are supported for each deployment pattern, see [SAP applications](launch-wizard-sap-versions.md#launch-wizard-sap-versions-application)\.
 For supported software versions and installation details, see [Make SAP application software available for AWS Launch Wizard to deploy SAP](launch-wizard-sap-software-install-details.md)\.

 ## Creation of AWS Service Catalog products<a name="launch-wizard-features-service-catalog"></a>